 Studies of factors that influence success of the business in small business generally can be categorized in to external factors and internal factors.
-Research with a focus on external factors examines the role of government in creating a conducive environment for the growth of small businesses, while the research on internal factors examines organizational variables and characteristics of the entrepreneur (Sarwoko, 2013).
-Research on entrepreneurial success has been revealed that the performance of small-businesses is determined by the characteristics of the owner / manager (Kotey and Meredith, 1997; Lee and Tsang, 2001 Blackman, 2003; O'Regan et al., 2005; Solichin, 2005; Zoysa and Herath, 2007; Nimalathasan 2008, Sarwoko et al., 2012).
-Another group claimed competence factors as factors that influence the success of the business (Ahmad et al, 2010; Man and Lau, 2005, Sarwoko et al., 2013).
+Research with a focus on external factors examines the role of government in creating a conducive environment for the growth of small businesses, while the research on internal factors examines organizational variables and characteristics of the entrepreneur (Sarwoko, 2014).
+Research on entrepreneurial success has been revealed that the performance of small-businesses is determined by the characteristics of the owner / manager (Blackman, 2003; De Zoysa & Herath, 2007; Kotey & Meredith, 1997; Lee & Tsang, 2001; Nimalathasan, 2005; O'Regan et al., 2005; Sarwoko et al., 2013).
+Another group claimed competence factors as factors that influence the success of the business (Ahmad et al., 2010; Man & Lau, 2005).
 Entrepreneurial competency is an important thing that supports business performance.
-The theory of Entrepreneurial Competency is trying to describe the relationship between the behavior and attributes of the business owners with business success Sarwoko et al., 2013).
+The theory of Entrepreneurial Competency is trying to describe the relationship between the behavior and attributes of the business owners with business success (Sarwoko et al., 2013).

 Women's entrepreneurship research has emerged from infancy and is entering adolescence.
 Such was the claim made in 2010 at the sixth "Diana International Conference on Women's" Entrepreneurship Research' in Banff, Canada and re-asserted by editors of an associated special issue of Entrepreneurship Theory and Practice (Hughes et al., 2012).
-Global Entrepreneurship Monitor (Allen, Elam, Langowitz and Dean, 2008) reports that women own fewer businesses than men and a smaller number of them are engaged in a "firm start-up" process.
+Global Entrepreneurship Monitor (Allen et al., 2008) reports that women own fewer businesses than men and a smaller number of them are engaged in a "firm start-up" process.
 These two facts are regarded as "gender differences in entrepreneurial potential".
 Likewise, the literature also illustrates that compared to men, women entrepreneurs exhibit limitations in entrepreneurial activity, constraining not only the creation and consolidation of their firms but the nature of their businesses and their sizes.
-According to Cohoon et al (2010), few men or women entrepreneurs were motivated to start their business simply because they were out of work.
+According to (Cohoon et al., 2010), few men or women entrepreneurs were motivated to start their business simply because they were out of work.
 No statistically significant gender differences in the life circumstances of these successful men and women.

 The SMEs is the backbone of the Indonesian economy, and provable to survive in the times of crisis.
 But the problems in the empowerment of small and medium enterprises in Indonesia in general are performance or success rate remains low.
-Variety of studies shows the connection of entrepreneurship competencies and gender, claiming that women worldwide own and manage less business than men, they tend to focus on different business sectors than men, and have different socioeconomic conditions such as education, social status, financial capacities and similar (Minniti and Naudé, 2010).
+Variety of studies shows the connection of entrepreneurship competencies and gender, claiming that women worldwide own and manage less business than men, they tend to focus on different business sectors than men, and have different socioeconomic conditions such as education, social status, financial capacities and similar (Minniti & Naudé, 2010).
 Although there are a variety of different definitions and descriptions of what entrepreneurs and their competencies are, they all have some basic similarities and differ in aspects according to a specific author.
 The following entrepreneurial competences are determined as: management of a business entity, human resources management, identifying business opportunities, assessing, taking and managing risks, communication skills and networking, adaptability and imagination.
-Talking about gender balance in an entrepreneurial environment, although studies have shown that entrepreneurship has a higher prevalence among man than women and the existing stereotypes about woman entrepreneurs, we can approach that problem through the series of characteristics and abilities necessary for a successful entrepreneur (Ferk et al, 2013).
+Talking about gender balance in an entrepreneurial environment, although studies have shown that entrepreneurship has a higher prevalence among man than women and the existing stereotypes about woman entrepreneurs, we can approach that problem through the series of characteristics and abilities necessary for a successful entrepreneur (Ferk et al., 2013).